Staines and West Drayton Railway: History

 The earliest proposals for a railway line through Colnbrook were advanced in the mid-1840s, but were not granted parliamentary approval.
 By the 1860s, Staines was an industrial town, with mills, factories and a brewery.
 In 1863, the West Drayton and Staines Railway proposed to link the area to the GWML, reducing the reliance on lines operated by the London and South Western Railway (LSWR).
-The 1863 scheme failed, but two years later, two further proposals were submitted to Parliament resulting in the Colnbrook Railway Act 1866, which authorised a single-track line from the south side of the GWML at West Drayton to the LSWR Staines–Windsor line.
+The 1863 scheme failed, but two years later, two further proposals were submitted to Parliament resulting in the Colnbrook Railway Act 1866 (29 & 30 Vict. c. cccxliii), which authorised a single-track line from the south side of the GWML at West Drayton to the LSWR Staines–Windsor line.
 The Great Western Railway (GWR) agreed to operate passenger services, but the powers to construct the line expired before sufficient capital could be raised.

-Despite opposition from the LSWR, a new act, the Staines and West Drayton Railway Act 1873, authorising the Staines and West Drayton Railway Company (S&WDR), was passed on 7 July 1873.
+Despite opposition from the LSWR, a new act, the Staines and West Drayton Railway Act 1873 (36 & 37 Vict. c. cxxviii), authorising the Staines and West Drayton Railway Company (S&WDR), was passed on 7 July 1873.
 The line, which was to follow the route approved in the 1866 act, required the use of the existing LSWR station.
 The GWR agreed to operate the line, but refused to share its rival's station.
 In 1882, the S&WDR submitted a second bill in November 1882, to allow it to develop its own station in Staines and to build a link to the linoleum factory in the town.